 As the Group's Chief Executive Officer, Mr Teo is passionately involved in the Group's corporate developments, including the transformation of Amara Singapore, as well as the Group's entry into the resort hotel business, Amara Sanctuary Resort, Sentosa.
-Under his leadership, the Group's upcoming projects include Amara Signature Shanghai - a mixed development which comprises a hotel, office building and retail centre; Amara Bangkok - a new hotel development in Thailand; and the new mall, 100 AM, located in the heart of the Tanjong Pagar district.
+Under his leadership, the Group's recurring earnings will be enhanced from upcoming projects including Amara Signature Shanghai - a mixed-use development which comprises a hotel, office building and retail centre; Amara Bangkok - a new business hotel development in Thailand; and the newly revamped and rebranded mall, 100 AM, located in the heart of the Tanjong Pagar district which was successfully launched.